saisai/golang-book/quickstart.rst

 -------

 We started with a hello world program and briefly explained it.
-Then this chapter introduced few basic topic in Go programming language.
+Then this chapter introduced few basic topics in Go programming language.
 The next chapters will explain the fundamental concepts in more detail.